hossamnasser938/JavaScript-Essential-Training-Course-Documentation/4. Functions and Objects/functions_and_objects.md

 ## Anonymous functions
 * An anonymous function is a function with no name.
 So how can we call it when it does not have a name?
-* An anonymous function should be **tied** with a variable or an event.
-When it is ties to a variable we can call the function using the variable name exactly as if it were a function name.
+* For an anonymous function be called manually it must be assigned to a variable.
+When it is assigned to a variable we can call the function using the variable name exactly as if it were a function name.
     * Definition:
 ```
 var biggest = function(a, b){